Our Rainforest Futures

 Scoping study to explore the needs and options to provide accommodation for key audiences – from spare room schemes to setting up woodland crofts.

-Rainforest Futures
+Rainforest futures

 Development of a pilot project to bring disadvantaged and youth groups to gain experience and help preserve the rainforest – up to 25 people engaged.

-Rainforest Connections
+Rainforest connections

 Delivery of a field trip between projects to inform a bigger programme of field trips in the delivery phase – up to 15 partner representatives engaged.